theopmw/recipe-box/README.md

 * Improve knowledge of HTML, CSS & JavaScript.
 * Use Materialize CSS to develop a website.
 * Use Heroku to deploy the app.

+### Wireframes

+### Design

+The site takes inspiration form similar sites such as [BBC Good Food](https://www.bbcgoodfood.com/), [Olive Magazine](https://www.olivemagazine.com/) and [Delicious Magazine](https://www.deliciousmagazine.co.uk/).
+The aim was to keep the site asthetic clean and simple to provide a positive UX and keep the focal point on the food.

+#### Colour Scheme

+Dark green (#1b5e20), black (#00000) and white (#fffff) were the 3 colours used throughout the site.
+These colours were chosen as they complement each other well and creat a clean UI.

+### Typography

+Sonsie One and Rozha One were the two fonts used in the brand logo as they complement each other well.

+Rozha One was used throughout the site for page headings and sub-headings as it is a bold font, is clear to read, and ties the headings in nicely with the branding of the site.

+Roboto was used for the main text of the site as it is very clear and legible.
+This font was used for the main blocks of text as it is very easy to read.

+### Imagery

+The imagery used throught the sita has been taken from a range of onl;ine sites, futher details and links can be found in the Acknowlegements section below